-The Company currently has a classified Board, which is divided into three (3) classes.
+The Company currently has a classified Board composed of eight (8) directors, which is divided into three (3) classes.
 The directors in each class are elected for staggered terms of three (3) years so that the term of office of one (1) class of directors expires at each annual meeting of stockholders.
-We believe that the terms of three (2) Class I directors expire at the Annual Meeting.
+We believe that the terms of three (3) Class I directors expire at the Annual Meeting.
 We are seeking your support at the Annual Meeting to elect our three (3) Nominees, Shelly C. Lombard, Matthew Stecker, and Igor Volshteyn, in opposition to the Company's three (3) Class I director nominees, for terms ending at the 2025 annual meeting of stockholders.
 Your vote to elect the Nominees will have the legal effect of replacing three (3) incumbent directors of the Company with the Nominees.
-If elected, the Nominees will represent a minority of the members of the Board, and therefore it is not guaranteed that they will be able to implement any actions that they may believe are necessary to enhance stockholder value.
+Among the incumbent directors we are seeking to replace with the Nominees, is Augustine Lawlor, the Board's current Chairman who has served on the Board since February 2006 and has served as Chairman since February 2018.
+If elected, the Nominees will be three (3) directors on a Board with eight (8) directors and, accordingly, will represent a minority of the members of the Board.
+Therefore, it is not guaranteed that the Nominees, if elected, will be able to implement any actions that they may believe are necessary to enhance stockholder value.
 There is no assurance that any incumbent director will serve as a director if our Nominees are elected to the Board.
 You should refer to the Company's proxy statement for the names, background, qualifications, and other information concerning the Company's nominees.

 We do not expect that any of the Nominees will be unable to stand for election but, in the event any Nominee is unable to serve or for good cause will not serve, the shares of Common Stock represented by the enclosed GOLD proxy card will be voted for substitute nominee(s), to the extent this is not prohibited under the Bylaws and applicable law.
 In addition, we reserve the right to nominate substitute person(s) if the Company makes or announces any changes to the Bylaws or takes or announces any other action that has, or if consummated would have, the effect of disqualifying any Nominee, to the extent this is not prohibited under the Bylaws and applicable law.
-In any such case, we would identify and properly nominate such substitute nominee(s) in accordance with the Bylaws and shares of Common Stock represented by the enclosed GOLD proxy card will be voted for such substitute nominee(s).
+In any such case, we would identify and properly nominate substitute nominee(s) in accordance with the Bylaws and shares of Common Stock represented by the enclosed GOLD proxy card will be voted for such substitute nominee(s).
 We reserve the right to nominate additional person(s), to the extent this is not prohibited under the Bylaws and applicable law, if the Company increases the size of the Board above its existing size or increases the number of directors whose terms expire at the Annual Meeting.